Milford Ray Allen, 95, died at home at 1:22 p.m. Tuesday, Aug. 20, 2019, surrounded by family. He was reunited with his wife, Bee, and son, Larry.

 Memorials may be made to The Alzheimer’s Association or First Gig Rock N Roll Camp for Kids.

-To send flowers to Milford's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Milford Ray Allen, please visit our floral store.

 207 S Prospect Rd.
 Suite 1, Bloomington IL 61704